Amaro Pargo: Literature

-The dedication of Amaro Pargo to merchant and corsair activities has attracted the interest of several novelists and historians, who have observed a certain degree of mysticism in their person.
-Emphasizes among all for its historical rigor the work El corsario Amaro Pargo by Domingo Barbuzano, who spent five years to investigate the character in historical archives as the Indies in Seville, where all documentation of travel between Spain and America is kept.
+Pargo's mercantile and piratical activities have attracted the interest of several novelists and historians.
+El corsario Amaro Pargo by Domingo Barbuzano is noted for its historical accuracy, as Barbuzano spent five years to investigating Pargo in historical archives of the Indies in Seville, where all documentation of travel between Spain and America was kept.
+Amaro Pargo was a main character in Alexander De Chastelaine's novel Black Sam, where the benevolent privateer Pargo offered Samuel Bellamy and his pirate crew refuge at his home shores on the Canary Islands.

 Among the novels inspired by him are Amaro Pargo, el pirata de Tenerife by Balbina Rivero, and El Sarcófago de las Tres Llaves by Pompeyo Reina, and the Argentine writer Ernesto Frers makes reference to Amaro Pargo in his work Más allá del legado pirata.

 Film and television

 In 1989, Televisión Española en Canarias broadcast a television series called La historia en persona.
 This series consisted of thirteen episodes, one of which was dedicated to the figure of Amaro Pargo.

 More recently in 2017, the first documentary film that analyzes different vital aspects of this historical character was filmed, which is entitled Amaro Pargo: entre la leyenda y la historia.
 This documentary was broadcast directly on television in August 2017 through Televisión Canaria.

+In 2023, the American television series Expedition Unknown dedicated a chapter to the figure of Amaro Pargo with the title "Riches of Spain's Pirate King".

 Music and theater

-The musical group Rincón de La Mareta dedicated a song to the corsair in 2016.
+The musical group Rincón de La Mareta dedicated a song to Pargo in 2016.
 In it, composed by Raquel Álvarez, the story of Amaro Pargo, his fortune and his passage through Cuba is narrated.

 In the theatrical play La Conquista más pirata of Timaginas Teatro, Amaro Pargo shares the limelight with Rear Admiral Horacio Nelson, the Catholic Monarchs and Alonso Fernández de Lugo.

 In the year 2022, in the month of May, coinciding with Amaro's birth anniversary, an album dedicated entirely to his figure called El Corsario de Aguere is released, under the direction and musical production of Raquel Álvarez.

 Others

-In 2017, the Ruta Gastronómica de Amaro Pargo was presented in the city of La Laguna, a gastronomic route set in 18th-century cuisine and inspired by the figure of the corsair.
+In 2017, the Ruta Gastronómica de Amaro Pargo was presented in the city of La Laguna, a gastronomic route set in 18th-century cuisine and inspired by the figure of Pargo.

 The City Council of San Cristóbal de La Laguna launched in 2021 an interactive video game entitled El tesoro de Amaro Pargo, which allows you to discover the main historical-artistic values of this city, declared a World Heritage Site by UNESCO in 1999.